ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 - Handle up to 1 million base pairs of context when generating sequences.
 - Leverage mechanistic interpretability to reveal that Evo 2 “learned” many core biological features solely from raw genomic data.

 But how does Evo 2 *actually* work?
-Sure, with more data + compute, you expect large models to get better.
+Sure, with larger dataset size, model size and compute, [you expect large models to get better](https://arxiv.org/abs/2001.08361).
 But, what’s the *secret sauce*?

 By the end of this post, if you have a basic grasp of biology and some familiarity with recent advances in machine learning, you’ll understand (1) why genomic sequence modeling can’t simply rely on off-the-shelf Transformers, (2) how Evo 2 can be practically useful in biological workflows and (3) why biology is such a fascinating domain to model on.

-# Background
+# Quick Primer

 To make sure that you don’t get overwhelmed by the breadth of biological knowledge in Evo 2 and spend several hours split-screening with o3 (like I did), I’ve distilled some basic biology concepts relevant for understanding Evo 2, that include both the data that Evo 2 is modeled on, and some terms for the tasks that Evo 2 is applied to.

-## Quick Bio Primer
+## Genome Modeling

 **Nucleotide Sequences**: Evo 2 models DNA sequences.
 These linear sequences are composed of nucleotides that encode genetic information: adenine (A), guanine (G), cytosine (C), and thymine (T).
 According to the paper, Evo 2 also pre-trains on RNA sequences, and RNA sequences use Uracil (U) instead of Thymine (T).
 In DNA, this is abbreviated as “AGCT”, and in “RNA” as “AUCG”. and I’ll refer to them as nucleotide or genomic sequences throughout the rest of the blog post.